For more stories on China-U.S. relations, click [ID:nCHINA].

 “Chicken feet and wings are not wanted in the U.S. so they sell them to China, they dump them below cost,” said Wang Xiulin, president of the Chinese Poultry Association.

 “For over a decade, the U.S. has sent big volumes of chicken to the Chinese market, hurting producers here.
 Last year, the Chinese poultry industry was really hurting so we asked for this investigation.”

 Tyson Foods TSN.N, an active investor and lobbyist in China, got the lowest duty of 43.1 percent.
 Pilgrim's Pride Corp.
 PPC.N was hit with an 80.5 percent duty.
 Most other firms, including Sanderson Farms SAFM.O, face a 64.5 percent duty.

 Those that did not appeal the finding would pay duties of 105.4 percent, the ministry said.

-China began its investigation of U.S. chicken parts after the U.S. imposed safeguard duties on Chinese-made tires, which China is fighting at the WTO [ID:nLDE60I1H8].
+China began its investigation in U.S. chicken parts after the U.S. imposed safeguard duties on Chinese-made tyres, which China is fighting at the WTO [ID:nLDE60I1H8].

 The new tariffs could close a lucrative market for the U.S. poultry industry, which supplie more than ¾ of China’s imports.